 • for a secondary purpose that is directly related to the primary purpose

 • with your consent; or where required or authorised by law.

 2. What personal information do we collect?

-- your name and other contact details (e.g. address, email address, phone number);
+• your name, address and other contact details (e.g. address, email address, phone number),

-• credit card and other financial and payment information (if purchasing our services); and
+• credit card and other financial and payment information (for example bank account details, business and financial interests), and

-- technical information, such as information collected from your visits to our website.
+• technical information, such as information collected from your visits to our website including cookies.